 GeneCards Summary for MARK4 Gene

 MARK4 (Microtubule Affinity Regulating Kinase 4) is a Protein Coding gene.
-Diseases associated with MARK4 include Peutz-Jeghers Syndrome and Alzheimer's Disease 1.
-Among its related pathways are LKB1 signaling events and Organelle biogenesis and maintenance.
+Diseases associated with MARK4 include Peutz-Jeghers Syndrome and Alzheimer Disease.
+Among its related pathways are Organelle biogenesis and maintenance and Regulation of PLK1 Activity at G2/M Transition.
 Gene Ontology (GO) annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
 An important paralog of this gene is MARK3.

 UniProtKB/Swiss-Prot Summary for MARK4 Gene